http4k/www/src/website/content/ecosystem/http4k/reference/mcp/index.md

 {{< kotlin file="simple_server_example.kt" >}}

 There are a number of different ways customise the MCP protocol server to suit your needs.
 Features that can be configured are:
-- Security - Basic, Bearer, OAuth
+- Security - Basic, Bearer, API Key or auto-discovered OAuth ([specification standard](https://modelcontextprotocol.info/specification/draft/basic/authorization))
 - Session validation - Ensure that the client is authenticated to access the contents of the session
 - Event Store - Store and resume MCP event streams using the SSE last-event-id header
 - Event Tracking - Assign a unique ID to each event to track the progress of the event stream